 Early in 1980, people with Mennonite backgrounds living in Mississauga and Oakville were surveyed regarding the potential for establishing a Mennonite fellowship in the area.
-By autumn of that year, this had resulted in meetings every other Sunday evening at South Common Church Campus with up to 25 people attending … to become better acquainted, to worship together, and to explore further establishing a more “permanent” fellowship.
-About half of those in attendance were from Toronto United Mennonite Church, some were from the Yorkdale Mennonite Brethren congregation, and others attended local churches while maintaining membership in Mennonite churches “back home” (Niagara, Leamington, Waterloo …).
+By autumn of that year, this had resulted in meetings every other Sunday evening at South Common Church Campus with up to 25 people attending … to become better acquainted, to worship together, and to explore further the establishment of a more “permanent” fellowship.
+Some of those in attendance were from Toronto United Mennonite Church, some were from the Yorkdale Mennonite Brethren congregation, and others attended local churches while maintaining membership in Mennonite churches “back home” (Niagara, Leamington, Waterloo …).

 Within a year the group felt ready for a better established and regular programme, so it was agreed to meet weekly on Sunday mornings, starting in September, 1981.
 In preparation, five study / work groups began planning … worship services, education, organization, finances, social and outreach activities, and physical facilities.
 Each group was represented by one of its participants on a steering committee to provide coordination of various efforts.
 Issues arising from the work of these groups were discussed within the entire fellowship, and decisions made by consensus.